Building Agentic Systems: From Simple Loops to Production

 }

 Tools should be safely retryable. search is naturally idempotent — same query, same results. send_email is not — retrying sends a duplicate.
-This isn't hypothetical: on the n8n community forums, developers regularly report agent nodes executing twice on the same input, producing duplicate actions seconds apart.
+This isn't hypothetical: n8n users have reported 181 items triggering 542 executions in queue mode, and AI agent tools randomly launching subflows with duplicate data.
 For tools with side effects, use deduplication keys or confirmation gates.
 It's a small fix that prevents the most common class of production bug.

 4. Structured errors